-Due to the involvement of a wider number of intermediaries, various fees like broker fees, attorney fees, exchange fees, taxes, etc. are added to the Real estate cost, which ultimately makes real estate investments expensive.
+Due to the involvement of a wider number of intermediaries, various fees like broker fees, attorney fees, exchange fees, taxes, etc., are added to the real estate cost, which ultimately makes real estate investments expensive.

-Another problem associated with the traditional Real Estate economy is that trust is based on human factors.
-Any two parties have to involve third-parties at different levels to build trust in the process.
+Another problem associated with the traditional real estate economy is that trust is based on human factors.
+Any two parties have to involve third parties at different levels to build trust in the process.
 This is again one of the challenges in real estate solved by blockchain.

 Last but not least, real estate processes suffer from poor transaction speed due to the involvement of multiple people.

 As per a Chinese global travel survey, 44% of travelers fix an appointment with real estate agents before going abroad.
-Also, 74% among them meet two or more experts to be sure of their decision to purchase property in the city they’re traveling to.
+Also, 74% of them meet two or more experts to be sure of their decision to purchase property in the city they’re traveling to.

 Currently, brokers, owners, tenants, and buyers turn towards multiple listing platforms like Zillow to search for any property information.

 However, with the adoption of blockchain technology in real estate app development, this subdomain can also be improved.

-All the property-related papers can be kept stored digitally in blockchain-powered platforms, such that they can be accessed publicly but can’t be altered.
-This will make due diligence and financial evaluation process automated, quick, and less inaccurate.
+All the property-related papers can be stored digitally in blockchain-powered platforms, such that they can be accessed publicly but can’t be altered.
+This will make the due diligence and financial evaluation process automated, quick, and less inaccurate.

-A significant impact of blockchain on real estate is also experienced in the field of File and Payments.
+A significant impact of blockchain on real estate is also experienced in the field of file and payments.

-At present, the extensive documentation and involvement of third party intermediaries are making the process lengthy, troublesome, and costly.
+At present, the extensive documentation and involvement of third-party intermediaries are making the process lengthy, troublesome, and costly.
 And this effect is becoming more significant when international transactions or mortgages are involved.

 In the traditional real estate economy, the process of property management is highly complex, especially when multiple stakeholders are involved.

-The management of property is either done offline via manual paperwork, or some independent softwares is used.
+The management of the property is either done offline via manual paperwork, or some independent softwares is used.
 Because of this, the information remains confined to a particular database or person.

 However, with the increasing role of blockchain for property transactions, the future of real estate can be changed.

-A Smart contract can automatically set up lease payments between a landlord and a tenant.
+A smart contract can automatically set up lease payments between a landlord and a tenant.
 When the lease terminates, the smart contract can automatically transfer the security deposit back to the tenant’s account and deliver a seamless experience to both parties.

-Another field where you can see the impact of Blockchain on the real estate apps market is Deed management.
+Another field where you can see the impact of blockchain on the real estate apps market is deed management.

 Currently, property titles are paper-based.
 Because of this, there is a higher risk of errors and fraud cases.
 In fact, it has been revealed by American Land Title Association that 25% of all the titles are found to be defective during the transaction process.

 The presence of any defect makes it illegal to proceed with the deed management process unless the issue has been resolved.
-This makes it imperative for property owners to pay high legal fees to ensure accuracy and authenticity of their property titles.
+This makes it imperative for property owners to pay high legal fees to ensure the accuracy and authenticity of their property titles.

-Tokenization is termed as a process in which the owner can give digital tokens to those having a share in property.
+Tokenization is termed as a process in which the owner can give digital tokens to those having a share in the property.
 They all can track their investment using blockchain, with each transaction being immutable and time-stamped.